wjq-learning/SleepDG/README.md

 # SleepDG
-#### The code of the paper "Generalizable Sleep Staging via Multi-level Domain Alignment" in AAAI-2024.
+#### The code of the paper "Generalizable Sleep Staging via Multi-Level Domain Alignment" in AAAI-2024.
 #### Updating...